Do You Know What to Bring to an Open House? We Can Help!

 Have you ever noticed that an empty room looks humongous when there’s no furniture in it?
 You could walk into a bedroom and think, “Yeah, I totally have enough room for my bedroom furniture!” …But you could be wrong.

-Maybe you have a custom dining table you want to keep, or you plan to replace the existing appliances in the house with new ones.
-A tape measure is going to make your life a whole lot easier because you’ll know how much square footage you have to work with.
+Maybe you want to keep a custom dining table or replace the existing appliances in the house.
+A tape measure will make your life a whole lot easier because you’ll know how much square footage you have to work with.

 3. A light